Fazakerley railway station

 Fazakerley railway station is a railway station in Fazakerley, Liverpool, England.
-It is situated on the Kirkby branch of the Northern Line of the Merseyrail network.
+It is situated on the Headbolt Lane branch of the Northern Line of the Merseyrail network.

 History

 The Liverpool and Bury Railway (L&BR) was authorised in 1845, but while it was under construction, the L&BR amalgamated with the Manchester and Leeds Railway (M&LR) in 1846, and the M&LR in turn was renamed the Lancashire and Yorkshire Railway in 1847.
 The line opened on 20 November 1848; one of the original stations was Simonswood.
 This station was renamed twice: it had become Aintree by 1850, and in March 1860 it took its present name Fazakerley to avoid confusion with the nearby Aintree station on a different line, which had opened in 1849.

 At the time of opening, the mileage of the station was 29+1/2 mi from Bury, but this has since been amended to 31 mi 31 chain from Manchester Victoria via Wigan.

 To the north-east of the station is Fazakerley Junction, 30 mi 72 chain from Manchester Victoria, which is where the North Mersey Branch once headed westwards towards Gladstone Dock.
 The branch has closed, but the junction remains as the point where the double track out of Liverpool becomes single track for the last few miles into Kirkby.
 The line eastwards was singled in May 1970, though through running beyond Kirkby (to Wigan Wallgate and Bolton) continued until the inauguration of electric operation in May 1977.